hieule3102/MobileStoreVue/README.md

 # MobileStoreVue.js

 This project is a full-stack e-commerce application built using Vue.js on the frontend and using firebase on the backend.
 The app provides a seamless and user-friendly shopping experience, allowing users to browse products, add them to the cart, and complete the checkout process.
-Additionally, it features multilingual support with a focus on RTL (Right-to-Left) languages, such as Arabic, improving overall readability and usability for users in RTL locales.
+Additionally, it features multilingual support with a focus on RTL (Right-to-Left) languages, such as Viet Nam, improving overall readability and usability for users in RTL locales.

 ## Features